MicrosoftDocs/mixed-reality/mrtk-unity/configuration/mixed-reality-configuration-guide.md

 keywords: Unity, HoloLens, HoloLens 2, Mixed Reality, development, MRTK,
 ---

-# Mixed Reality Toolkit profile configuration guide
+# MRTK profile configuration guide

 The Mixed Reality Toolkit centralizes as much of the configuration required to manage the toolkit as possible (except for true runtime "things").